What is molluscum contagiosum?

 Practice safer sex by using a condom

 When used correctly, male and female condoms help prevent the spread of many STIs during vaginal, anal and oral sex.
-Condoms are less effective at protecting against STIs transmitted by skin-to-skin contact, such as herpes simplex, genital warts (human papillomavirus (HPV)), and syphilis (when sores are present).
+Condoms are less effective at preventing STIs spread by skin-to-skin contact like herpes simplex, genital warts (human papillomavirus (HPV) and syphilis (when sores are present).

 Important things to remember when using condoms: